10 Ways To Be A More Reflective Teacher

 6. Keep a minimalist blog or journal

-Not some fancy pants site meant to attract pageviews (resist this urge–create a second blog if you want to be a teacher/blogger/rockstar).
+This doesn’t have to be anything ambitious–the point is reflection, not web design.
 Make it as basic as possible and try to blog at least twice a week–and don’t skip it if you’re feeling too tired or stressed to reflect.
 These can be the best times and writing about it can be therapeutic.
 You can even limit yourself to five minutes per entry.

 The only goal here is to reflect–maybe create a list of sample prompts or stems to support the reflection.
 Then go back and read previous entries every now and then to see what you were thinking, when, and why.